 Trigger finger is a condition that can significantly inhibit your finger mobility.
 If left untreated, it can have lasting and severe complications.
 Thankfully, trigger finger release is a highly effective treatment for this condition.
-Learn more about trigger finger and the benefits of trigger finger release below.
+Learn more about it and the benefits below.

 What Is Trigger Finger?

 This condition impacts the tissue connecting flexor tendons to finger bones.
 The tissue becomes inflamed, and the inflammation causes the tendon to thicken.
-The thickened portion of the tendon isn’t able to slide through the tendon sheath smoothly, so it gets stuck and causes the locking or catching sensation of the trigger finger.
+The thickened portion of the tendon isn’t able to slide through the tendon sheath smoothly, so it gets stuck and causes the locking or catching sensation.

 As mentioned above, trigger finger is caused by inflammation in the flexor tendon of the finger bone.
 This inflammation is generally caused by repeated strain and overuse of the fingers.
-For this reason, certain people are at an increased risk for trigger finger, including:
+For this reason, certain people are at an increased risk, including:

 Trigger finger may also be caused by an underlying condition, such as: